 Bridge of Allan is a small town outside Stirling close to Stirling University and the Wallace monument.
 It can be reached by the A9 out of Stirling or by train.

 Allanwater Brewhouse bar is excellent.
 This is Bridge of Allan's hidden gem, found behind The Adamo.
 Unfortunately, only open 2-5pm it serves several ales from the brewery.
 The interesting bar made from barrels has books and games available. there are a variety of tables including outside courtyard, and a large collection of beer bottles.

 Good Beer Guide 2013 (CAMRA)

 The parliament of which island is called the Court of Tynald?

-The Crooked Arms is popular and noisy. small serving area close to door which then opens out into large lounge with second serving area from same bar.
+The Crooked Arms has been refurbished and re-named as The Crook Bar (and Tapas) is popular and noisy. small serving area close to door which then opens out into large lounge with second serving area from same bar.
 Lounge has small stage.
 Sometimes awkward to get past first swerving area to get to seating.

 have one here

 All six of the pubs are within a few minutes walk of each other with one being the bar for the Bridge of Allan Brewery